-During construction operations under Alternative 1, contaminated runoff or spills and leaks could potentially be transported to, or directly released to nearshore waters.
+During construction operation under Alternative 1, contaminated runoff or spills and leaks could potentially be transported to, or directly released to nearshore waters.
 However, implementation of the Naval Base Guam SPCC Plan would reduce the potential for spills and leaks of POLs and hazardous materials.
-Additionally, in-water BMPs such as silt curtains in the nearshore areas and water quality monitoring would be implemented in accordance with USACE Section 404/10 and GEPA WQC which would also serve to reduce potential impacts to nearshore waters from construction activities.
+Additionally, as noted above, BMPs such as silt curtains and LID measures, would be implemented, which would also serve to reduce potential impacts to nearshore waters from construction activities.

-Under Alternative 1, wharf construction activities would result in localized temporary impacts to nearshore water quality from resuspended sediment; however, these localized temporary impacts would be minimized by implementing in-water BMPs such as silt curtains in nearshore areas, water quality monitoring, and other construction BMP measures.
-In-water BMPs and water quality monitoring would contain turbidity within the immediate area.
+Under Alternative 1, wharf construction activities would result in localized temporary impacts to nearshore water quality from resuspended sediment; however, these localized temporary impacts would be minimized by implementing BMPs such as silt curtains and operational measures.
+BMPs and operational measures would contain turbidity within the immediate area.
 All applicable local, state and federal certifications and permits would be obtained prior to construction, including: Department of Army permit under Section 10 of the Rivers and Harbors Act, Section 404 of the CWA and GEPA, and Section 401 Water Quality Certification (WQC).
-Conditions and measures imposed by those certifications and permits would be obtained protection of nearshore waters.
+Conditions and measures imposed by those certifications and permits would be followed to ensure protection of nearshore waters.
 Upon completion of construction, water quality would be expected to return to pre-construction conditions.

-Under Alternative 1, the total dredged material volume anticipated for Polaris Point would be approximately 608,000 cubic yards (cy) (464,850 cubic meters [m]), including the overdredge.

-Approximately 30% of the dredged material would be generated at the shoreline area of Polaris Point to provide an appropriate slope for the wharf structure.
-As discussed previously in Chapter 2 of this Volume, there are five possible disposal scenarios for dredged material: 100% disposal in the ODMDS, 100% disposal upland, 100% beneficial reuse, 50% beneficial reuse/50% ocean disposal and 20-25% beneficial reuse/75-80% ocean disposal.
+Under Alternative 1, the total dredged material volume anticipated for Polaris Point would be approximately 608,000 cubic yards (cy) (465,850 cubic meters [m3]), including the overdredge.
+As discussed previously in Chapter 2 of this Volume, there are four possible disposal scenarios for dredged material: 100% disposal in the ODMDS, 100% disposal upland, 100% beneficial reuse and 20-25% beneficial reuse/75-80% ocean disposal.
 Several beneficial use projects have been identified as described in Chapter 2.
-However, for the purposes of impact analysis, the EIS conservatively assumes that all dredged sediments would be placed at one or more of five potential upland sites at Naval Base Guam (refer to Figure 4.2-2 in Volume 2, Chapter 4) for dewatering and reuse, or placed in a U.S. Environmental Protection Agency (USEPA) approved Ocean Dredged Material Disposal Site (ODMDS) for Guam.
+However, for the purposes of impact analysis, the EIS/OEIS conservatively assumes that all dredged sediments would be placed at one or more of five potential upland sites at Naval Base Guam

+(refer to Figure 4.2-1 in Volume 2, Chapter 4) for dewatering and reuse, or placed in a U.S. Environmental Protection Agency (USEPA) approved Ocean Dredged Material Disposal Site (ODMDS) for Guam.
 The more likely outcome would be a combination of the three approaches (i.e., ocean disposal, upland placement, and beneficial reuse).
-The Navy is in the process of developing a detailed dredged material management plan that will incorporate the disposal options, specific plans for beneficial reuse to the extent possible, and include specific monitoring efforts required for each disposal option.